 Routine local testing of emergency lighting, fire alarm call points, flushing of infrequently used water outlets and monthly water temperature monitoring will be carried out by the caretaker/site manager.
+Chris Swift.

-Any problems or defects regarding plant and equipment should be reported to Chris Swift.
+Any problems or defects relating to plant and equipment should be reported to Chris Swift/Dawn Reardon.